varnish/Varnish-Book/varnish_book.rst

 The Management Interface ``varnishadm``
 ---------------------------------------

+.. training: this slide has too much text

 Varnish offers a management command line interface (CLI) to control a running Varnish instance.
 This interface implements a list of management commands in the ``varnishadm`` utility program.